using System;

 // Passing create: false means the call must already exist, otherwise the join attempt will fail

-var streamCall = await _client.JoinCallAsync(callType, callId, create: false, ring: true, notify: false);Capture Audio from a Microphone
+var streamCall = await _client.JoinCallAsync(callType, callId, create: false, ring: false, notify: false);Capture Audio from a Microphone

 The AudioDeviceManager manages all interactions with camera devices.
 Below are several fundamental operations; for a comprehensive list, please visit our Camera & Microphone documentation section.